About

 Knights in White Lycra logo

 The Knights in White Lycra was formed in 2013 by a few British men needing to get fit and wanting to give back.
-The 60's hit ''Nights in White Satin'' sang at karaoke, gave a name to a bicycle ride they never thought they would repeat.
+The 60's hit ''Nights in White Satin'' sang at an ill-advised karaoke session, gave a name to a bicycle ride they never thought they would repeat!

 (click HERE for our latest annual video).